-A New Badge From Amazon Will Appear on Newly Released Products
+Amazon’s “New” Badge Will Appear on New Products

 Amazon has come a long way from being an online book shop to becoming one of the biggest eCommerce actors in the world.
 Being the best in this industry also means being very big.
 Nevertheless, even robust Amazon has made it possible even for people with minimal technical knowledge to be able to shop for products on its platform.